blisterz009/Flappy-bird/README.md

 # Flappy-bird
-Recreated the famous Flappy-Bird game.
+Recreated the famous Flappy-Bird game using Phaser in Javascript.